Welcome from the Director

-You’ll find that the staff and student leaders in the Office of Academic Support work to build a positive, approachable, and cooperative learning environment.
+You’ll find that the staff and student leaders in Academic Support work to build a positive, approachable, and cooperative learning environment.
 We desire to help all students feel valued, empowered, and hopeful while earning their undergraduate degree at Auburn University.
 Through carefully designed programs we seek to normalize your help-seeking behaviors, encourage you to approach problems in new ways, and maximize your learning.

 Are you ready to use the resources available to you at Auburn University?
 If so, I challenge you to:

 - Meet with an Academic Coach to discuss your GPA goals for the semester, assess your current academic strengths, and improve your academic habits.

 - Visit with a Study Partners tutor through scheduled and/or drop-in sessions to review course content and achieve curriculum-specific competencies.